 Python Implementation of Symmetric Encryption

-Python provides various libraries and modules for implementing symmetric encryption algorithms.
-One popular library is the cryptography library, which offers a wide range of cryptographic functions, including symmetric encryption algorithms like Advanced Encryption Standard (AES).
+library, which offers a wide range of cryptographic functions, including symmetric encryption algorithms like Advanced Encryption Standard (AES).

-To demonstrate symmetric encryption in Python, we can use the cryptography library to encrypt a message using the AES algorithm.
+To demonstrate symmetric encryption in Python, we can use the cryptography

 Here’s an example of encrypting a message using AES: